 What Happens to Children of Narcissistic Mothers?

-What I share here is a small portion of what happened to me but I chose these examples to specifically demonstrate the cause-and-effect relationship between being brain-washed by the narcissistic mother and being unable to live productively.
+What I share here is a small portion of what happened to me but I chose these examples to reveal the cause-and-effect relationship between being brain-washed by the narcissistic mother and being unable to live productively for God’s glory.

 I will show you how being raised by a narcissistic mother causes behavioral and mental health problems that must be recognized and addressed before we can have goodness and right living like the Bible instructs us to have.